NASARace/race/doc/manual/known-problems.md

 and control), which is used by RACEs `ConsoleMain` driver (menus).
 As a workaround, use the open sourced [ansicon](https://github.com/adoxa/ansicon) to enable ANSI sequences.

+### RACE not starting because of RaceViewerActor timeout
+On machines with slow graphics and network configurations that use a RaceViewerActor (WorldWind) might not start because the actor does run into initialization timeout, especially if the map cache is not populated.
+As a quick fix, start RACE with

+    ./race -Drace.timeout=30 ...

+If this succeeds, you can specifically set a `create-timeout` in the actor config of the RaceActorViewer (each actor can be parameterized with `create-timeout`, `init-timeout` and `start-timeout`, referring to respective actor lifetime phases)